The Table of Reconciliation

 St. Paul taught us to think of the Eucharist as a table of reconciliation.
 Jesus said, “Take, eat… do this in remembrance of me”.
 What we are remembering is that the Christ brings reconciliation between us and God, between neighbor and neighbor.
 One of the fundamental markers of Christians, Paul said, is that they are “Ambassadors of Reconciliation”.

-The Christian missionaries wanted to communicate that their religion was a religion of reconciliation, so they started a monastery at Iona at the place the Celts came to make peace.
+The Christian missionaries wanted to communicate that their religion was a religion of reconciliation, so they started a monastery at Iona, from the very beginning.
+By the way, a lot of our liturgy at Christ Church comes from the community at Iona.

 But St. Aidan reached to the family of one of the English kings, the beasts, the enemies and eventually gained their support and he opened a school and a monastery on the island of Lindisfarne, in the north of England, just off the eastern coast.
 The year was 650.
 You can walk to the island at low tide but you don’t want to time that wrong.
 It is also a place that is basically cut off an it became a place of refuge, a place where people came to broker peace between two disgruntled parties, two disgruntled clans that had let a feud get out of hand.